 This is the second part of our interview with space artist, Ron Miller.
 He’s an author, illustrator, former art director for the National Air & Space Museum’s Albert Einstein planetarium, and his work is truly inspirational!
 Here is Part 1 of our interview where we talk about how he got into the digital medium, his philosophy on space art, and how he researches his pieces.
 In Part 2, we talk more about exoplanets, and look at and discuss specific pieces of his art.
+We followed these episodes about space art with an interview with Dr. Eric Mamajek, whose discovery of a potential exoplanet system was visualized by Ron Miller.

 Below you’ll find the art we discuss in the podcast.